carlos-canedo/express-poc-rest-api/README.md

 # Express POC Rest API

-This is a proof of concept (POC) of a REST API developed with Express Js, in which we explore the general concepts of a REST API, and based on that, we cover the following topics.
+This is a proof of concept (POC) of a REST API developed with Express Js, in which we explore the general concepts of a REST API, and cover the following topics.

 - REST API structure